ma-habibi/CHEM/readme.md

 chem.c_to_fahr(0): # returns 32.0

 """
+returns the atomic number of the element based on symbol or name
+"""
+chem.get_atomic_number('He') # returns 2
+chem.get_atomic_number('Lithium') # returns 3

+"""
 calculates the molar mass of an element.
 """
 chem.get_element_molarmass('He') # returns ~ 4.0

 """
 calculates the molar mass of compound.( calls the helper function calculate_compound_molarmass(compound, i:0, sum:0.0)) parameter compound : the input, contains name of the compound. number of atoms must be provided for each element, even if is 1.
 Example : "H2O1"
 """
 chem.get_compound_molarmass("H2O1") # returns ~ 18.0